creativescala/creative-scala/src/pages/expressions/simple.md

 res4: java.util.Date = Tue Feb 10 10:30:21 GMT 2015
 ~~~

-For reasons we shall see later on,
+The `new` operator tends to be a distraction when writing
+larger, more complex expressions.
+For this reason,
-Scala libraries typically provide factory methods to wrap constructor calls.
+Scala libraries typically provide *factory methods* to wrap constructor calls.
-We don't often see the `new` operator in Scala code unless
-we are interacting with Java libraries:
+The effective difference is that we can create many
+Scala data types without writing `new`:

 ~~~ scala
 scala> List(1, 2, 3)
 res6: List[Int] = List(1, 2, 3)
 ~~~

+Other than the lack of a `new` keyword,
+the semantics here are similar to the `Date` example above:

+ - `List(1, 2, 3)` is an expression that returns a value;
+ - `List[Int]` is its type.

 ### Operators